Mukopaje/officedocs/docs/source/accounts.rst

    :description: Stay organized by keeping your clients, projects, hourly rates and deals in one place.
    :keywords: projects,invoices,freelancer,deals,leads,crm,estimates,tickets,subscriptions,tasks,contacts,contracts,creditnotes,freelancer office,codecanyon

 Your clients are the core of your freelance business.
-Accounts/Clients in `WorkiceCRM <https://workice.com/>`_ will typically hold all information specific to a company that your organisation will have a relationship with.
+Accounts/Clients in CRM will typically hold all information specific to a company that your organisation will have a relationship with.
 In real world terms an Account may be a business entity that is a qualified Sales Prospect, Customer, Supplier or Re-seller and can be used to track all interactions that take place between these entities and your organisation.
 The relationship between the account and contact records is one-to-many, such that there can be many contacts associated with a single account.

 Contacts
 """"""""